-As our continuous interest in developing asymmetric radical transformations,68-74 we have described an enantioconvergent C-N cross-coupling of alkyl halides with arylamines through the interaction of alkyl radicals with ligand-chelated Cu(II) anilide complex.
-We wonder whether an asymmetric three-component alkene 1,2-carboamination could be achieved by merging the C-N formation with the radical alkene addition process, utilizing readily available alkyl halides as radical precursors.
-However, the two-component C-N cross-coupling might impede three-component alkene 1,2-carboamination.
-Our initial attempts using the previously used $\alpha$ carbonyl tertiary alkyl halides76-78 as radical precursors showed that the C-N cross-coupling can compete with the carboamination process (Scheme S1 in the Supporting Information).
-Given that the cyano group is easily converted into carbonyl and amine moieties, we chose commercially available bromoacetonitrile as the radical precursor.
-It should be noted that the redox potential of bromoacetonitrile is relatively inert ( $E{1/2}^{red} = -0.69 \text{ V}$ vs. SCE in DMF) and the reducing capability of copper salt is too weak to initiate the radical process.79-83 Based on our previous study, we surmised that the multidentate chiral anionic ligand could greatly enhance the reducing capability of copper catalyst for reaction initiation.
-Herein, we describe a copper-catalyzed asymmetric 1,2-carboamination of 1,1-disubstituted alkenes from readily available alkyl halides and arylamines, providing a variety of chiral $\alpha$ -tertiary N-arylamines.
-The key to the success lies in the utilization of an anionic chiral N,N,N-ligand, which greatly enhances the reducing capability of copper catalyst for reaction initiation but also achieves the enantiocontrol over the sterically congested tertiary alkyl radicals.
-The reaction covers a wide range of arylamines, accommodating strongly coordinating heteroaryl amines, as well as 1,1-disubstituted acrylamides with good functional group tolerance.
-The scope of radical precursors is quite broad, encompassing not only primary alkyl bromides but also the pharmaceutically relevant trifluoromethyl group and the heteroatomic sulfonyl group.
-Further straightforward manipulation of the carboamination products leads to many other chiral $\alpha$ -tertiary N-arylamine scaffolds of interest in organic synthesis.
+As our continuous interest in developing asymmetric radical transformations,68-74 we have described an enantioconvergent C-N cross-coupling of alkyl halides with arylamines through the interaction of alkyl radicals with ligand-chelated Cu(II) anilide complex.75 We wondered whether an asymmetric three-component alkene 1,2-carboamination could be achieved by merging the C-N formation with the radical alkene addition process, utilizing readily available alkyl halides as radical precursors.
+However, we envisaged that the two-component C-N cross-coupling might impede three-component alkene 1,2-carboamination.
+Our initial attempts using the previously used α -carbonyl tertiary alkyl halides76-78 as radical precursors showed that the C-N cross-coupling could compete with the carboamination process (Supporting Information Scheme S1).
+Given that the cyano group was readily converted into carbonyl and amine moieties, we chose commercially available bromoacetonitrile as the radical precursor.
+It should be noted that the redox potential of bromoacetonitrile is relatively inert $[E{1/2}^{\text{red}} = -0.69 \text{ V vs saturated calomel electrode (SCE)}$ in dimethylformamide (DMF)] and the reducing capability of copper salt is too weak to initiate the radical process.79-83 Based on our previous study, we surmised that the multidentate chiral anionic ligand could greatly enhance the reducing capability of copper catalyst for reaction initiation.69 Hereby, we describe a copper-catalyzed asymmetric 1,2-carboamination of 1,1-disubstituted alkenes from readily available alkyl halides and arylamines, providing a variety of chiral α -tertiary N-arylamines.
+The key to the success lay in the utilization of an anionic chiral N,N,N-ligand, which greatly enhanced the reducing capability of copper catalyst for reaction initiation and achieved enantiocontrol over the sterically congested tertiary alkyl radicals.
+The reaction covered a wide range of arylamines, accommodating strongly coordinating heteroaryl amines, as well as 1,1-disubstituted acrylamides with good functional group tolerance.
+The scope of radical precursors was quite broad, encompassing not only primary alkyl bromides but also the pharmaceutically relevant trifluoromethyl group and the heteroatomic sulfonyl group.
+Further, straightforward manipulation of the carboamination products led to many other chiral α -tertiary N-arylamine scaffolds of interest in organic synthesis.